Mastermindzh/rickvanlieshout.com/content/posts/2022/adopting-convential-commits/index.md

   - "INFORIT"
   - "Standard releases"

-description: "A dive into conventional commits and their benefit whilst releasing with standard versions.1"
+description: "A dive into conventional commits and their benefit whilst releasing with standard versions."
 ---

 At my place of work, [INFORIT](http://inforit.nl/), we are talking about adopting conventional commits as a company standard.